royxlead/self-diagnosing-neural-models-python/README.md

 - The notebook contains well-commented components: `DatasetManager`, `BaselineModel`, `MCDropoutModel`, `EvidentialModel`, `UnsupervisedConfidenceMetric`, `Trainer`, `DeepEnsemble`, `ComprehensiveEvaluator`, `Visualizer`, and `AblationStudies`.
 - The main pipeline function `main_pipeline(...)` orchestrates dataset loading, training (or loading), evaluation, and plotting.

-## Suggested next improvements (low risk)

-- Add a `requirements.txt` or `environment.yml` for exact dependency pinning.
-- Extract the notebook core functionality into a small Python package/module (e.g., `sdnm/`) and add a `run_experiment.py` script for easier CLI runs and CI.
-- Add smoke unit tests and a GitHub Actions workflow to run the smoke tests on PRs.

 ---

 ## License

 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file.